m1kql/mathcontests/readme.md

 All latex files and png images are provided.

-Pulled from [veryboi/math-problems](https://github.com/veryboi/math-problems) and subsequently improved
+Pulled from [veryboi/math-problems](https://github.com/veryboi/math-problems) and subsequently improved on